mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_MIX/UART/UART_HyperTerminal_TxPolling_RxIT/readme.txt

 @par Example Description

-This example describes how to use an UART to transmit data (transmit/receive) between a board and an HyperTerminal PC application both in Polling and Interrupt modes;
-This example provides a description of how to use USART peripheral through the STM32F0xx UART HAL & LL API (LL API used for performance improvement).
+Use of a UART to transmit data (transmit/receive) between a board and an HyperTerminal PC application both in Polling and Interrupt modes.
+This example describes how to use the USART peripheral through the STM32F0xx UART HAL and LL API, the LL API being used for performance improvement.

 Board: STM32F072RB-Nucleo RevC
 Tx Pin: PA.02